SuaveIO/suave/_includes/content.md

 web_server default_config app
 {% endhighlight %}

 By using `choose` we execute different logic depending on whether the request was a GET or a POST, and depending on whether the url was /hello or /goodbye.
 If a request matches a given path in the decision tree, `choose` will return `Some HttpContext`, if it doesn't, `choose` will return `None`.
 The end result is that when someone makes a request the server will walk down this tree looking for the first part that returns `Some HttpContext`, and then return it to the client.
-If no part of the tree returns `Some HttpContext` then the result is a 404 page.
-The server won't evalute the entire data strucuture for every request, only the actual decisions, so there is no need to be concerned about performance.
+If no part of the tree returns `Some HttpContext` then the result is an exception.
+You can can also add a default route which returns a 404 page.

+The server won't evalute the entire data structure for every request, only the actual decisions, so there is no need to be concerned about performance.

 Async computation expressions and >>=
 -------------------------------------